uccser/cs-unplugged/csunplugged/resources/content/en/hash-table-worksheet.md

 # Hash Table Worksheet

-This worksheet is used demonstating understanding and using hash tables.
+This worksheet is used demonstrating understanding and using hash tables.